yargs/yargs/README.md

 .locale(locale)
 ---------------

-Set a locale other than the default `en` locale:
+Set a locale other than the operating system's default locale, you can modify this value by exporting `LC_ALL`.

 ```js
 var argv = require('yargs')